seosgithub/flok/docs/services/vm.md

   * Event Responses
     * `read_res` - Whenever a change occurs to a page or the first read.
     * Returns an immutable page in params
-  * Debug mode
-    * When `@debug`, an exception will be thrown if you attempt to watch the same key from one controller multiple times.

 ###`unwatch`
 This is how you **unwatch** a page.
 For view controllers that are destroyed, it is not necessary to manually `unwatch` as the `vm` service will be notified on it's disconnection and automatically remove any watched pages for it's base pointer.
 This should be used for thingcs like scroll lists where the view controller is no longer interested in part of a page-list.